hashicorp/terraform-provider-azurerm/website/docs/r/sql_database.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the database.
+Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the database.
 This must be the same as Database Server resource group currently.
+Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 * `server_name` - (Required) The name of the SQL Server on which to create the database.
+Changing this forces a new resource to be created.

 * `create_mode` - (Optional) Specifies how to create the database.
 Valid values are: `Default`, `Copy`, `OnlineSecondary`, `NonReadableSecondary`,  `PointInTimeRestore`, `Recovery`, `Restore` or `RestoreLongTermRetentionBackup`.
 Must be `Default` to create a new database.
 Defaults to `Default`.
 Please see [Azure SQL Database REST API](https://docs.microsoft.com/rest/api/sql/databases/createorupdate#createmode)